apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Automatically skipping zero-length maps
 =======================================

-If the input is empty (zero length), no new tasks will be created and the mapped Task will be marked as SKIPPED.
+If the input is empty (zero length), no new tasks will be created and the mapped task will be marked as ``SKIPPED``.